exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 </table>
 <br>

-The “x.xx” is returned by the recommended [theory simulator.](https://exponential-developers.github.io/sim-3.0/) For example, it could say "CSR2<span style="color:#41AD21">XL 2.85</span>", which would mean turn off autobuy on all variables at 2.85 publication multiplier. <br>
+The “x.xx” is returned by the recommended [theory simulator.](https://exponential-developers.github.io/sim-3.0/) For example, it could say "CSR2<span style="color:var(--strat-green)">XL 2.85</span>", which would mean turn off autobuy on all variables at 2.85 publication multiplier. <br>

 **Milestone Swap (pre e500\\(\rho\\))**